zainab-Memon/Learning-React/07- Multi-Page SPA with React Router/README.md

     export default App;
   ```
 - BrowserRouter is used to add the ability to handle routing in React.
-- We have to wrap all the components that we want the routing functionality to be available in with the browserrouter that I have named as <Router> in this case.
+- We have to wrap all the components that we want the routing functionality to be available in with the browserrouter that I have named as \<Router> in this case.
 ### Wrap Components
-- Now we have to wrap those components in <Router> that want to have the ability to use routing.
+- Now we have to wrap those components in \<Router> that need to use routing.
 - But no visbile change will reflect after it.
   ```jsx
     import Nav from "./Nav";